Dannydoesdev/GitConnect/README.md

 ## B **Creating & Setting up the database.**

 1. Stop the postgresql database if it is running
-2. In the terminal window type the following to create the new database.
+2. In the terminal window type the following to create thedatabase

 ```
     createdb GitConnect_db